erengul94/design.com/README.md

 ### 2.2.
 Dotnet

 To run the .NET project, you can run all there tasks at once by just running Program.cs file. ( I think you know more than me :) )
+Just please make sure Microsoft.Extensions.Logging file is installed incase is not built in.

 - **Output Of Task 1, 2, 3**: